TotallyNotChase/resumable-celery-tasks/README.md

 # Usage
 * Go to `http://127.0.0.1:5000/signup` and create an account

+  There's no actual validation on the account name and password - it can be whatever, even a singular letter.
+The only purpose for this account system is to keep track of operations through the control bus (db)
 * Send a `POST` request to `http://127.0.0.1:5000/operations/start` (or simply go to `http://127.0.0.1:5000/operations` and click on the `New` button)

   ![operations_start](./images/operations_start.png)